marklogic-community/grove-react-template/docs/CONTRIBUTING.markdown

 TODO: Do these two sections complement each other?

-When developing a new reusable feature for the Muir project (that is, one destined to become part of the framework), there are basically 5 design layers.
+When developing a new reusable feature for the Grove project (that is, one destined to become part of the framework), there are basically 5 design layers.
 (These might be important considerations if you are developing something app-specific too, but that's up to you.)

 1. UI (React components) and what they need in terms of pieces of information and functions to invoke - if using Redux, they will get the info from "selectors" and the functions will be "action creators" -> but Redux doesn't absolutely need to be used here, any functions / data will do.